Updated: Jan 28

 There has been an increase in COVID-19-positive cases!
 Remember to protect yourself and others.
-Regularly washing your hands with running water or using an alcohol based rub and not touching any parts of your face with unwashed hands.
+Regularly wash your hands with running water or use an alcohol based rub.
+Also avoid touching any parts of your face with unwashed hands.
 Also maintain a distance of about a metre between yourself and others when in public, use a nose/face mask and if required by regulation, do stay home.
 Stay safe.

 1. Two New Mini-Grids Commissioned in Bayelsa State

 The Rural Electrification Agency (REA) has commissioned two solar hybrid mini-grids in the villages of Akipelai and Oloibiri, Bayelsa State, with a total capacity of 134.64kW for both communities under the Nigeria Electrification Project (NEP).
 These two hybrid mini-grid systems include 134.64kW of solar PV, 180kWh of lithium battery storage and two units of 100kVA diesel generator sets.
 The mini-grids are estimated to power 364 households.